 Reflective Journal Topics

-You are required to do one journal each week beginning in your third week of the new semester.
+When you are not assigned a topic, you many choose your own.
 The topics below are optional; they are suggested to give you some ideas about what to write about.

 - What are the most important things you’ve learned about tutoring so far and how did you learn them?

-- What are some questions you’d like your trainer to answer?
+- What are some questions you’d like your Supervisor to answer?

-- Describe a tutoring session that you did this week.
+- Describe a tutoring session that you had this week.
 What went well?
 What could you have done better?

-- Describe a complex tutoring situation that you ran into while tutoring.
-What did you do?
+- Describe a problem that you ran into while tutoring.
+What Questions did it bring up?

-- What could you do in your responses to encourage tutees to be more independent and less dependent on you?
+- What could you do in your sessions to encourage students to be more independent and less dependent on you?